 Malignant types of non-glioma brain tumors include:

-- Pituitary Adenomas.
-Pituitary tumors (also called pituitary adenomas) comprise about 10% of primary brain tumors and are often benign, slow-growing masses in the pituitary gland.
+Pituitary tumors (also called pituitary adenomas).Comprise about 10% of primary brain tumors and are often benign, slow-growing masses in the pituitary gland.
 They are more common in women than men.

-- Central Nervous System Lymphomas.
-Central nervous system (CNS) lymphomas can affect both people with healthy immune systems and those who are immunocompromised due to other medical conditions (recipients of organ transplants, patients infected with HIV).
+Central nervous system (CNS) lymphomas.Can affect both people with healthy immune systems and those who are immunocompromised due to other medical conditions (recipients of organ transplants, people infected with HIV).
 CNS lymphomas occur most often in the cerebral hemisphere but can also develop in cerebrospinal fluid, eyes, and spinal cord.

 Benign types of non-glioma brain tumors include:

-Only 5 - 10% of primary brain tumors are associated with genetic disorders.
+Only 5% to 10% of primary brain tumors are associated with genetic disorders.
 These inherited conditions and associated genes include: